Probate Attorney in West Palm Beach

 When probate or estate administration becomes your responsibility, you are often stepping into a legal system you have never dealt with before.
 You need a team that works every day in Florida probate and trust law and that understands both routine administration and serious disputes involving wills, trusts, and fiduciary conduct.

-Our founding attorney has earned an AV rating from Martindale Hubbell and a 10 Superb rating from Avvo, and has been recognized among Florida’s Legal Elite and honored by publications such as Forbes Florida and American Lawyer.
-These outside recognitions reflect how the legal community views our work, and they give many clients added confidence when they are choosing a probate lawyer in a difficult moment.
+- Recognition: Our founding attorney has earned an AV rating from Martindale Hubbell and a 10 Superb rating from Avvo and has been recognized among Florida’s Legal Elite and honored by publications such as Forbes Florida and American Lawyer.

 How Probate Works in Florida